janmedlock/HIV-95-vaccine/README.md

   be in `sim_data`, under a directory for each country, with a `.pkl` file for each target.  **The resulting total data generated for 127 countries and 6 targets is around 147GB.**

-We are currently exploring options for a public archive of the simulation data we have generated.

 ### Plotting